BaturalpArisoy/stac2cube/README.md

 #### d) Update Job Configuration and Submit
 - Edit `slurm/get_stac_layers.json`
-- Edit variables for data collection (`examples.txt` will be updated with further explanations!) and save
+- Edit variables for data collection (take a look at `examples.txt`) and save
 - On MobaXTerm, middle click `submit.sh` and enter
 - If laptop pad, right click, copy file path to terminal and enter<br>